GamingScripter/Darkrai-Y/Libraries/Visual Library/Documentation.md

 ## Module Overview

-The `VisualLibrary` module is designed to create and manage visual elements in Roblox games.
+The `VisualLibrary` module is designed to create and manage visual elements in Roblox Exploits.
 These visual elements can include lines and highlights, which can be used to provide visual cues and information to players.

 ## Importing

-To use the `VisualLibrary` module in your Roblox game, you can import it as follows:
+To use the `VisualLibrary` module in your Roblox Exploit, you can import it as follows:

 ```lua
 local VisualLibrary = loadstring(game:HttpGet()()